Multi-Modal RGB-D Scene Recognition Across Domains: Related Work

-How to combine RGB and depth images for recognition task is an open question that has attracted a lot of attention in the machine learning and robotics community in the last years.
-In particular, multi-modal scene recognition research has rapidly evolved from models based on handcrafted features \cite{banica2015scenerecog, gupta2014scenerecog} to multi-layered networks able to learn the representation from large amount of data \cite{wang2016scenerecog, gupta2016scenerecog, song2018scenerecog}.
-Fusing the modalities at image level has been one of the first adopted solutions, with D considered as an extra image channel together with RGB \cite{couprie_ICLR13}.
-Some work also proposed output score fusion techniques \cite{ChengCLZH17}.
-However, the largest part of the developed methods are based on multi-modal combination strategies at feature level \cite{sunrgbd,song2018scenerecog,Wang_TM2015}.
-Recently the feature fusion approaches have been enriched with techniques that better capture the cross-modal relation, identifying both their correlative and distinct features with solution ranging from CCA \cite{AAAI_df2} to the introduction of cross-modal graph convolution \cite{Yuan_Xiong_Wang_2019} and clustering \cite{Ayub_2020_BMVC}.
+\textbf{Multi-Modal Scene Recognition} How to combine RGB and depth images for recognition task is an open question that has attracted a lot of attention in the machine learning and robotics community in the last years.
+In particular, multi-modal scene recognition research has rapidly evolved from models based on handcrafted features \cite{banica2015scenerecog, gupta2014scenerecog} to multi-layered networks able to learn the representation from a large amount of data \cite{wang2016scenerecog, gupta2016scenerecog, song2018scenerecog}.
+Fusing the modalities at \emph{input} level has been one of the first adopted solutions, with D considered as an extra image channel together with RGB \cite{couprie_ICLR13}.
+Some work also proposed \emph{output} score fusion techniques \cite{ChengCLZH17}.
+However, the largest part of the developed methods are based on multi-modal \emph{mid-level} feature combination strategies \cite{sunrgbd,song2018scenerecog,Wang_TM2015}.
+Recently the feature fusion approaches have been enriched with techniques that better capture the cross-modal relation, identifying both their correlative and distinct features with solutions ranging from CCA \cite{AAAI_df2} to the introduction of cross-modal graph convolution \cite{Yuan_Xiong_Wang_2019} and clustering \cite{Ayub_2020_BMVC}.
 Translate-to-Recognize \cite{du2019translate} belongs to this last group of methods and adopts an explicit translation from RGB to depth and vice-versa.
-The two directional mappings are trained separately and combined only in a second stage with a scene classification model learned on pre-extracted features.
+The two-directional mappings are trained separately and combined only in a second stage with a scene classification model learned on pre-extracted features.